Tocktock/TicTaeToeGame/README.md

 # TicTaeToe Games using VanillaJS

+    table size can be varied.
+    fucntion is completed.
-    fucntion is completed and style is not yet recommend using Go Live extension.
+    recommend using Go Live extension.
+    need to be refactoring.